openjdk/jdk/src/jdk.jpackage/share/man/jpackage.md

     platform-specific path separator (`:` on Linux and macOS; `;` on Windows), to add to the application resources directory.

-    A colliding file from --app-resources replaces
+    A colliding file from --app-content replaces
-    one from --app-content.
+    one from --app-resources.

     This option can be used more than once.